 - This copycat Cinnamon Dolce Latte is easy to make at home at a fraction of the cost at the coffee shop.

-- You can use store-bought or homemade cinnamon vanilla simple syrup.
+- You can use store-bought or homemade cinnamon vanilla simple syrup (but we highly recommend making it yourself!).

-- Customize it with your favorite milk and espresso brew.
+- Customize it with your favorite milk and espresso brew, or enjoy it iced.

 I’m obsessed with making my own PSLs with pumpkin spice syrup in the fall now, which is made similarly to my cinnamon vanilla syrup, only with even more warm spices and real pumpkin.